kanishk-jain-01/kanishk-jain-01/README.md

 # 🚀 AI Engineer | GauntletAI Cohort 2

 Welcome to my GitHub portfolio!
-I'm passionate about building AI-powered applications that solve real-world problems.
 Below are some key projects that showcase my expertise in full-stack development, AI/ML engineering, and system architecture.

 ---